Atlanta Construction Accident Lawyers

 - Scaffold or other structure failure.
 Scaffolding, fences, sheds, and other temporary structures may fall apart, injuring anyone on or near them, especially if they were not installed correctly or are made of defective parts or materials.

-Obtaining Justice for Injured Victims
+Obtaining Justice for Injured Victims in Atlanta

 Construction companies and third parties have a responsibility to both their workers and the general public to follow safety regulations and keep workplaces as injury-free as possible.
 OSHA and state occupational safety departments provide extensive instructions on how construction sites should handle materials, equipment, and work in order to minimize the risk of injury or death.
 Companies struggling to meet a deadline or finish a project under budget, however, may cut corners on safety issues.